 It is possible that a soldier served with another regiment as part of a draft to replace casualties.
 Indian infantry regiments were linked with others to enable them to receive reinforcements when needed.
 Even in 1914 during mobilization, many regiments had to be brought up to strength with drafts from their linked battalions.
 As casualties mounted, linked regiments often proved incapable of supplying enough reinforcements and men were sent from a variety of units.

-What are WW1 War Diaries and what are they likely to contain?
+What are First World War Unit War Diaries and What Information are they Likely to Contain?

-War diaries kept by Indian units were written by a British officer, usually the adjutant and often written up weekly from daily reports.
-War diaries vary in their level of detail dramatically, not only between regiments but also depending on what is happening and who was writing a unit’s war diary.
-There were two main reasons war diaries were kept and the following information was taken from the Field Service Pocket Book (1914) record why a war diary should be kept and the type of information it should contain:
+War diaries kept by Indian units were written by a British officer, usually the Adjutant and often written up weekly from daily reports.
+War diaries vary in their level of detail dramatically, not only between regiments but also depending on what was happening and who was writing them.
+The following extracts from Field Service Pocket Book (1914) record why a war diary should be kept and the type of information it should contain:

 War diaries are confidential documents.
 Their object is: